apache/couchdb/src/docs/src/config/http.rst

         couchdb.local:5984 = /example
         *.couchdb.local:5984 = /example

-    If your CouchDB is listening on the the default HTTP port (80), or is sitting behind a proxy, then you don't need to specify a port number in the ``vhost`` key.
+    If your CouchDB is listening on the default HTTP port (80), or is sitting behind a proxy, then you don't need to specify a port number in the ``vhost`` key.